 Return to the pan, add the milk and butter and mash until smooth.
 Stir through the apple sauce.
 Keep warm until required.

-Meanwhile, heat 1 tbsp of the olive oil in a large frying pan and fry the onion for 5 minutes, until softened.
-Add the garlic and cook for a further minute before adding the sliced mushrooms.
-Cook for 3-4 minutes until the mushrooms are golden and then add the stock, crème fraîche and mustard and bring to a simmer.
-Mix the cornflour with a 1 tsp of water and add to the sauce.
+Meanwhile, heat 1 tbsp olive oil in a large frying pan and fry the onion for 5 minutes, until softened.
+Add the garlic and cook for a further 1 minute, then add the sliced mushrooms.
+Cook for 3-4 minutes until the mushrooms are golden, then add the stock, crème fraîche and mustard and bring to a simmer.
+Mix the cornflour with 1 tsp water and add to the sauce.
 Simmer until the sauce thickens.
 Season with black pepper.

-While the sauce is thickening, heat the remaining ½ tbsp oil in a pan and fry the pork loins for 10-12 minutes or until cooked through and no pink remains, turning half way through the cooking time.
+While the sauce is thickening, heat the ½ tbsp oil in a pan.
+Fry the pork loins for 10-12 minutes or until cooked through and no pink remains, turning halfway through the cooking time.